 Nothing in these Requirements and Recommendations shall necessitate that the Operator or any person acting under their direction undertake an activity that would be considered unsafe under the circumstances.
 The Operator and persons acting under their direction shall continue to comply with the requirements and standards established by the Occupational Health and Safety Act and its associated Regulations.
-The Occupational Health and Safety Division of Service NL provides a document Safety Guidelines for Mineral Exploration in Newfoundland and Labrador, available at: http://www.servicenl.gov.nl.ca/ohs/OHS%20Mineral%20Exploration%20Guide%202014.pdf
+The Occupational Health and Safety Division of Digital Government and Service NL provides a guidance document titled Safety Guidelines for Mineral Exploration in Newfoundland and Labrador.

-1.1.
-Before, during, and after photographs should be taken of all exploration sites and representative sections of access trail:

-"Before" photographs should be taken after the removal of trees (if any) and before the arrival of equipment.
-It is especially important to take "before" photographs of sites previously used for exploration, to serve as a baseline for distinguishing the environmental impact of current exploration activity.

-"During" photographs should be taken once the drill is set up and running, the trench excavated and washed, etc.

-"After" photographs should be taken once equipment and waste are removed and rehabilitation completed as required.

-1.2.
-Photographs should be taken in high resolution although they may be re-sampled for email and reports.

-1.3.
-"Before", "during", and "after" photographs should be taken from the same vantage each time and from a vantage that is neither too close nor too far away.

-1.4.
-Photographs should display a date stamp if the camera is capable of producing one.
+- 1.1.
+Before, during, and after photographs should be taken of all exploration sites and representative sections of access trail: - "Before" photographs should be taken after the removal of trees (if any) and before the arrival of equipment.
+It is especially important to take "before" photographs of sites previously used for exploration, to serve as a baseline for distinguishing the environmental impact of current exploration activity. - "During" photographs should be taken once the drill is set up and running, the trench excavated and washed, etc. - "After" photographs should be taken once equipment and waste are removed and rehabilitation completed as required. - 1.2.
+Photographs should be taken in high resolution although they may be re-sampled for email and reports. - 1.3.
+"Before", "during", and "after" photographs should be taken from the same vantage each time and from a vantage that is neither too close nor too far away. - 1.4.
+Photographs should display a date stamp if the camera is capable of producing one. - 1.5.

-1.5.
 Photographs should be accompanied by a map showing photographed locations or a list of UTM coordinates of the same (with datum indicated, e.g., NAD 83).

-Questions?
-Please contact: Version date: 05-2020 exploration_approval@gov.nl.ca The current version of this document can be found at: http://